tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

   )
 ```

-For testing, instead of mocking the actor behavior directly, we use the **AskProxyTestKit**.
-This
+For testing, instead of mocking the actor behavior directly, we use the [AskProxyTestKit]($github.base_url$/esw-test-commons/src/main/scala/esw/testcommons/AskProxyTestKit.scala).
-piece of code can be used to create a custom behavior for an Akka ask with a particular message.
+This piece of code can be used to create a custom behavior for an Akka ask with a particular message.
 In our case, we set up the **AskProxyTestKit** expect messages to be of type **SequenceManagerMsg**
 and come from a **SequenceManagerImpl**.